 A new era had begun for Indian football followers, when the Indian Super League was launched amidst heavy doses of fanfare and media attention in Kolkata.
 ISL’s first season was quite a buzz, appealing to the people within the country and globally as well.
-After four successful seasons, ISL is all set to kick start its fifth season with ATK gearing up against Kerala Blasters on Saturday, September 29 in Kolkata.
+After five successful seasons, ISL is all set to kick start its sixth season with ATK set to take on Kerala Blasters on Sunday, October 20th in Kochi.

 That being said, let’s take a quick sneak peak at the winners of the last four seasons.

 |2016-17||Atlético de Kolkata||1-1(4-3) pen.||Kerala Blasters|